Fraud Awareness Tips: Learn How To Spot a Scam

 If you think you've received a fraudulent email involving a promotional contest, report the email to us and to law enforcement.

-Hurricane Katrina flooded an estimated half a million cars.
+Whenever a big hurricane happens, thousands of cars end up underwater.
+In 2005, for example, Hurricane Katrina flooded an estimated half a million cars.
 These damaged vehicles may make it into the used car market all over the U.S. and may be sold to unsuspecting buyers.

 Be aware that flood-damaged vehicles may have been: